A-Alomari/ITCS333-Campus-News/README.md

 ## Description

 Campus News is a web-based platform designed to serve as a centralized hub for campus-related news and updates.
-It allows administrators to post news articles, and users can browse, search, and stay updated on recent events and announcements related to campus life.
+It allows administrators to post news articles, and users can browse, search, and stay updated on recent news and announcements related to campus life.

 ## Features